naruto678/aws-notes/aws-developer-associate-notes.md

 ## Lesson : Understanding EBS volumes
---

-  1. Elastic block store
+    * Elastic block store
-  2. Storage volumes that you can attach to your ec2 instances
+    * Storage volumes that you can attach to your ec2 instances
-  3. Think like it is a disc.
+    * Think like it is a disc.
 Each ec2 instance by default comes with a default ebs volume and it is this volume where your os would be installed.
-And you can add extra.
-Use them as you would any system disk. works like a file system
+    * And you can add extra.Use them as you would any system disk. works like a file system

 ### Feautures :

-    *designed for mission critical production workloads*
+    * designed for mission critical production workloads
-    highly available -- when you provision a ebs volume it will be automatically replicated within a single AZ which protects against hardware failures scalable - dynamically increase the capacity and also change the type of ebs volume without any downtime
+    * highly available -- when you provision a ebs volume it will be automatically replicated within a single AZ which protects against hardware failures
+    * scalable - dynamically increase the capacity and also change the type of ebs volume without any downtime

 ###  Different options :
     1. **General purpuse ssd -gp2**